Pieter-Antonio/Commodore64Joystick/README.md

 ## Installation

 Copy the UF2 binary that you can download from the releases onto the Raspberry Pi Pico via USB in BOOTSEL mode.
+The used pins are defined in the Commodore64Joystick.cpp file, this shows you which pin on the DB9 connector corresponds to which GPIO pin on the Raspberry Pi Pico.

 ### Compiling on Linux
 Make sure the Pico C/C++ SDK is installed and available in your PATH